Dr. Mareike Picklum

 I am a contributor in the projects pracmln and PRAC.
 In particular, I developed the publicly available web services PRACWeb, inviting users to have a look at the PRAC system in operation and WebMLN allowing users to try out inference and learning algorithms of the pracmln system.

-Since February 2017 I am part of the initiative 'Farbige Zustände' (CRC 1232) which aims at the development of a novel experimental method for the development of materials.
-Within this collaborative research centre, I work on a prototype and feasibility study for an intelligent cognitive software assistant that supports the work of material scientists in designing new materials.
+From 2017-2019 I was part of the initiative 'Farbige Zustände' (CRC 1232) which aims at the development of a novel experimental method for the development of materials.
+Within this collaborative research centre, I worked on a prototype and feasibility study for an intelligent cognitive software assistant that supports the work of material scientists in designing new materials.

 Teaching